 Inter IKEA Centre Group A/S is established in Denmark as a joint venture between Inter IKEA Group and INGKA Group.

-The IKEA Delft store as well as all other Inter IKEA Systems B.V. areas are extended and remodelled, and IKEA Concept Center is established.
+The IKEA Delft store, as well as all other Inter IKEA Systems B.V. areas, are extended and remodelled.
+The IKEA Concept Center is established.

-IKEA Concept Center is a facility where all IKEA retailers can learn about the IKEA Concept and its recent updates.
+The IKEA Concept Center is a facility where all IKEA retailers and other IKEA trademark users can learn about the IKEA Concept and its recent updates.
 It is a place where shopping, learning, testing and supporting come together.

 Inter IKEA Centre Group secures land use rights in China and announces investment and expansion plans in the country.